Decoding SMP: More Than Just a Hair Tattoo

 What’s the Difference Between Tattoos and Micropigmentation?

-It comes down to three key factors: the ink, the needle, and the experience.
-We’ve taken a closer look at the importance of each one below.
+It all comes down to three key elements: the ink, the needle, and the experience.
+Let’s take a closer look at why each of these factors is crucial for achieving the best results.

 The Ink